 So, I’m spending the vast majority of my time on R&D work, writing, documenting, learning, and exploring because I know that I don’t have that many sales to do and probably won’t do that much more recruitment at the same time.
 I would also not have that many PR activities.

-Just this last October, I had six different conferences within a month, virtual events, workshops, and webinars, just as we were having the heaviest sales season with 14 high profile blue-chip leads.
+Just this last October, I had six different conferences within a month, virtual events, workshops, and webinars, just as we were having the heaviest sales season with 14 high-profile blue-chip leads.

 3. Do Regular PR Work

-One of the best ways to be visible is to spend more time and attention to PR work, which entails a lot of media exposure.
+One of the best ways to be visible is to spend more time and attention on PR work, which entails a lot of media exposure.
 The following are some PR activities to engage in:

 - Guest blogging

 As discussed earlier, there are some strong seasons.
 During the quiet seasons, you can focus on guest posts.
 You can also probably work on a top spectacular piece, which will be showing up and exposing your R&D work to the public and then generating some buzz for yourself through press releases or something else to get the ball rolling.

 This way, your exposure efforts are not going to stay in vain, and you won’t have huge gaps with three to four months where you almost post nothing; where people, more or less, forget about you.
 And then all of a sudden, there can be a rapid rush of lots of your different stories going on.
 You can recognize that most of the experts you’re following, like top-ranking influencers, are always on a call, podcast, or different sorts of PR activities.

 Some of those PR activities are scheduled ahead of time, while some are planned.
 Some of those are recycled, such as old events just resurfacing again.
 But in any case, you need to keep that in mind and try to replicate that so that there is some cadence and regularity.